espiondev/source2blender/docs/source/SFM.rst

 -----------------------

 | :ref:`sfm_map_method1` uses three tools, all linked in that section.
 This method is recommended as it makes the maps significantly easier to work with.
 All imported items are organized into collections and very easy to work with and customize.
 | Unlike Team Fortress 2 and GMod, SFM maps are a bit complicated and pull resources from multiple different folders.
-SourceIO has not been usable for the importing of maps, but has been fine for everything else.
+SourceIO has not been successful for the importing of maps, but has been fine for everything else.
 For this reason, the Map Import section only has one method.
 | This method require a fully working copy of Source Filmmaker and a recent version of Blender.
 If you are unable to get this method to work, it is recommended to use the latest version of Blender.

 .. _sfm_map_method1: